rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/341_creating-ros-routed-networks.md

 6. Click **CONTINUE**.
 The native network is created.

-## Deleting Routed Network
+## Deleting a Network

 Only network not bound to any running deployments can be deleted.

 1. On the left navigation bar, click **Networking>Networks**.
 A list of available networks is displayed.
 2. Click **Delete** against the network that you want to delete.
-4. Confirm the routed network deletion message.
-After confirmation, the routed network is deleted.
+4. Confirm the network deletion message.
+After confirmation, the network is deleted.
 {{% notice warning %}}
 An attempt to deprovision a network that is currently being used will result in an error.
 {{% /notice %}}